nrwl/nx/docs/generated/devkit/Workspaces.md

 **`Deprecated`**

-These will be removed in v18.
+This will be removed in v18.
+Use [readProjectsConfigurationFromProjectGraph](../../devkit/documents/readProjectsConfigurationFromProjectGraph) instead.

-- For Workspaces.readWorkspaceConfiguration, use retrieveProjectConfigurations/retrieveProjectConfigurationsWithAngularProjects instead.

 ## Table of contents